lewisjones37/MSP2_to-do-list/README.md

 - Efficient Task Management: Continue to experience the convenience of efficient task management, enabling you to stay organized and focused in your busy work or social life.

-- Seamless Task Updates: Enjoy the seamless updates to your to-do list as you add or complete tasks, ensuring your task list is always up-to-date and reflects your progress.
+- Seamless Task Updates: Enjoy the seamless updates to your to-do list as you add or complete tasks, ensuring your task list is always up to date and reflects your progress.

-- Streamlined Task Completion: Effortlessly mark tasks as completed with a simple left-click, making it easy to keep track of your accomplishments and outstanding tasks.
+- Streamlined Task Completion: Effortlessly mark tasks as completed with a simple left click, making it easy to keep track of your accomplishments and outstanding tasks.

-- Swift Task Deletion: Continue to remove completed or unnecessary tasks with a right-click, maintaining a clutter-free and organized task list.
+- Swift Task Deletion: Continue to remove completed or unnecessary tasks with a right click, maintaining a clutter free and organised task list.

 - Persistent Task Storage: Rest assured that your to-do list remains intact, thanks to automatic local storage, allowing you to access your tasks whenever you return to the application.